 - Faculty and the DGS will serve 3-year appointments, and will be replaced on a rotating basis.

-- The student must have passed the Qualifying Exam in Neurobiology and Anatomy and will serve a 2-year term.
+- The student must have passed the Qualifying Exam in Neurobiology and will serve a 2-year term.
 The student representative will not participate in cases involving another student.